Azure/azure-powershell/src/Automation/Automation/help/Set-AzAutomationAccount.md

 ```

 ### -KeyVaultEncryption
-Whether to set Automation Account encryption keySource to Microsoft.KeyVault or not.
-If you specify KeyName, KeyVersion and KeyVaultUri, Automation Account Encryption KeySource will also be set to Microsoft.KeyVault weather this parameter is set or not.
+Specify whether set Automation Account encryption keySource to Microsoft.KeyVault or not.
+If you specify KeyName, KeyVersion and KeyVaultUri, Automation Account Encryption KeySource will also be set to Microsoft.KeyVault whether this parameter is set or not.

 ```yaml
 Type: System.Management.Automation.SwitchParameter